Artificial intelligence in teaching

 The basic premise is that AI-generated text cannot be presented as one’s own.
 It can be referred to under the name of the AI model and the date of the generated text.
 Students are responsible for their own texts, and plagiarism is strictly prohibited.

-• For example: Refer to AI-generated text by the name of the AI model and the date the text was generated.
+• Distinguish the text produced by AI from your own and add a reference to the name of the AI model or the service used, and the date when the material was generated.

 Course planning: Consider the learning process